padawan0/padawan0.github.io/index.md

   <meta name="viewport" content="width=device-width, initial-scale=1.0">
 </head>

-Welcome!
+<p>Welcome!
 This blog is a record of my learning in mathematics, programming, artificial intelligence, and computer vision.
-Here, I share summaries, resources, projects, and curiosities about topics that I am passionate about.
+Here, I share summaries, resources, projects, and curiosities about topics that I am passionate about.</p>

 ---